A recognizable speculative fiction author published a blog post that I feel needs attention before it spreads through the writing community as gospel.

-Authors nominated for a Hugo expect to be on Worldcon panels.
+One big issue is that authors nominated for expect to be given the opportunity to sit on Worldcon panels.
+(Wouldn’t you?)
 That was one of several expectations that the Worldcon planning committee struggled to meet.
-This year, the programming staff notoriously left off certain nominees for, one could say, authors who look like David Farland.
+This year, the programming staff notoriously left off certain nominees for authors who look like David Farland.

 The programming was so skewed that it had to be reworked by new volunteers in the last month to present more than white, heteronormative, American men as leaders of the world’s sci-fi community.

 Not Wanting to See More of the Same

 In his post, Farland mentions none of discrimination against young, non-white, and/or transgender professionals.
 He declares his offense at a comment on Facebook from “a woman” who comes off in his description as someone he might not know and that might not have even been directing comments at him.

 Meanwhile, many authors face regular, focused attacks based on age, race, sexual orientation, and gender–as well as ethnicity, residency, physical ability, and socioeconomic status.

 I could accept his ignorance if not for the racist comment–“With the Hugos, white men in particular are not even getting on the ballots, much less winning.”